 This post was written by a guest author.

 If you’re planning an upcoming glamping trip—or if you’d like to try glamping for the first time—it might be difficult to find the perfect location.
-To make your decision easier, we’ve chosen the following five best places to reserve a glamping getaway this fall.
+To make your decision easier, we’ve chosen five of the best places to visit in the fall.
+From discovering all the awesome things to do in Texas hill country to a romantic getaway in Oregon, far from the madding crowd, there are a number of amazing vacation destinations throughout the USA that offer something for everyone.
+So keep reading, and start planning the perfect fall getaway for you, your family, or even a romantic getaway with that special someone.

 There’s nothing quite so dreamy as this level of seclusion at this Oregon cottage.